hankehly/deploy-airflow-on-ecs-fargate/README.md

 root
 ```

-Sometimes ECS exec will fail with the following message:
+ECS exec may fail to create a session and display the following message.
+If this happens, one can often mitigate the problem by forcing a new container deployment.

 ```
 An error occurred (InvalidParameterException) when calling the ExecuteCommand operation: The execute command failed because execute command was not enabled when the task was run or the execute command agent isn’t running.
 Wait and try again or run a new task with execute command enabled and try again.
 ```
-If this happens, you can often mitigate the problem by forcing a new container deployment.

 ### Manually scale the webserver to zero

 ```shell
 # macos
 export TWO_MINUTES_LATER=$(date -u -v+2M '+%Y-%m-%dT%H:%M:00')